Being disturbed doesn't grant you the right to kill: Opinion column by Elwood Watson

 Like a number of people who have taken the subway or any other forms of public transportation, I’ve seen people lash out and expose their mental anguish.

+My blood pressure has risen more than a few times witnessing such spectacles.

 Is this person armed?
 Are they on medication?
 Did they forget to take their medication?
 Will this escalate into something more dangerous?
-Yes, it is difficult and painful to watch.
+Yes, it is a difficult and painful situation to watch.

 However, the truth is feeling scared or threatened does not grant a person the license to take the life of another human being.
 I am certain most of us would never resort to choking another person to death because their behavior was disturbing to us.
 Vigilantism is never a permissible form of action.